Safeguarding Improvement Board

 The purpose of the Safeguarding Improvement Board is to work with the Cathedral Chapter and executive, providing challenge and support to achieve the aims of the Cathedral's improvement journey.

-Improvement Board Membership
+About the Improvement Board

 Membership of the Board will be drawn from a professional community of interest including: